-Mr Oliver was appointed as a Consultant in Plastic and Reconstructive Surgery at the Royal Devon and Exeter Hospital in 2005 with additional clinics in Torbay.
+Mr Oliver was appointed as an NHS Consultant in Plastic and Reconstructive Surgery at the Royal Devon and Exeter Hospital in 2005.
 His special interests are microsurgical breast reconstruction and skin cancer surgery.
-He is a member of the Peninsula Network Group for skin cancer.
 His is committed to teaching future surgeons and is chairman of the South-West Peninsula Specialist Training Committee for plastic surgery.

 Mr Oliver trained in cosmetic surgery in Perth, Western Australia and then as the Aesthetic Surgical Fellow at the McIndoe Surgical Centre, East Grinstead.